MarinaPrice-Dev/MeterReadings/MeterReadings/README.md

 ## Known bugs
 - docker keeps trying to recreate the database when it already exists

-## Small woopsie!
-The powerpoint wanted the POST endpoint to be in format `meter-reading-uploads` I didn't notice until the very end, I used MeterReadingUpload.
-Not much point in changing it this late, but its a simple change

 ## Ignore
 #### Ignore this section, its just helpful commands for me